LumiSpy/lumispy/doc/user_guide/introduction.rst

 to additional signal classes.
 In the near future, the following functions should be developed:

-- handling of transient (time-resolved) data,
+- handling of transient (time-resolved) data with dedicated models,
-- reading of common PL data formats (see :external+rsciio:ref:`supported-formats` of RosettaSciIO),
+- extend the capabilities for reading relevant data formats (see :external+rsciio:ref:`supported-formats` of RosettaSciIO),
 - more dedicated analysis functionalities,
 - ...